-EPIFP is defined as "the expected present value of future cash flows which result from the inclusion in technical provisions of premiums relating to existing insurance and reinsurance contracts that are expected to be received in the future, but that may not be received for any reason, other than because the insured event has occurred, regardless of the legal or contractual rights of the policyholder to discontinue the policy".
-(Definition 46 in Article 1 of Delegated Regulation 2015/35 and Article 260 of the same Regulation)

-As at 31 December 2019, the value of the EPIFP is \in 27,577,115.
+Article 260 of Delegated Regulation 2015/35 defines EPIFP as "the expected present value of future cash flows which result from the inclusion in technical provisions of premiums relating to existing insurance and reinsurance contracts that are expected to be received in the future, but that may not be received for any reason, other than because the insured event has occurred, regardless of the legal or contractual rights of the policyholder to discontinue the policy".
+As at 31 December 2020, the value of the EPIFP is € 25,513,593 (2019: €27,577,115).